Skip to content

 "reconstruction": self.reconstruction_loss_weight,

-"target_prediction": self.target_loss_weight
+"target_prediction": self.target_loss_weight,

 },

-"target_prediction": self.metrics or ["mse"]
+metrics={"target_prediction": self.metrics or ["mse"]},

 )